mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

 This time, our friend will not receive her present.
-In fact, the `workingJob` is cancelled, but the `workingHard` function is not stopped, since it never reaches a suspension point.
+The `workingJob` is canceled, but the `workingHard` function is not stopped since it never reaches a suspension point.
 Again, the log confirms the theory:

 ```text
 08:56:10.784 [main] INFO CoroutinesPlayground - Starting the morning routine